facundobatista/dsaf/README.md

 - Monitoring the status and health of the configurator node.

-## Key features of each sensor node:
+## Key features of each distributed node:

 - Automatic reporting of the node's "health" status, battery level, server ping time, etc.
 - Periodic execution of the code that handles the sensor, returning multiple data points to the central node.